m-lab/ndt-server/spec/ndt7-protocol.md

 }
 ```

-The locate.measurementlab.net service will return an empty result if
+The locate.measurementlab.net service will return a no-content result if
 M-Lab is out of capacity, as mentioned above.
 In such case, a non-interactive
 client SHOULD: